Perfect single-photon sources: Introduction

 \section{Introduction}

 The single-photon source (SPS) is a cornerstone in photonics and for quantum-optical technology~\cite{obrien09a,senellart17a,couteau23a,couteau23b}.
-It describes a mechanism to produce light photon by photon, thereby fighting their urge (as bosons) to pile-up together, as they do when left in thermal equilibrium~\cite{hanburybrown56c}.
+It describes light that is produced photon by photon, thereby fighting their urge (as bosons) to pile-up together, as they do when left in thermal equilibrium~\cite{hanburybrown56c}.
 Since Glauber's theory of photon correlations~\cite{glauber63a}, the quantity of choice for the SPS is the second-order coherence function $g^{(2)}(\tau)$ that quantifies the density of two-photons separated in time by~$\tau$.
 A SPS should in particular be such that no two photons are ever found together, so $g^{(2)}(0)=0$ is wanted.
 In practice, though, $g^{(2)}(0)$ is ``only'' much smaller than unity, with $g^{(2)}=1$ describing uncorrelated photons, whose proximity is left to chance.
 The failure to be exactly zero allows for cases where $g^{(2)}(0)\ll 1$ while $g^{(3)}(0)\gg 1$, the latter quantity describing three-photon coincidences (this could also be true for any~$g^{(n)}$).
 In contrast, if~$g^{(n)}(0)=0$ (exactly) then all $g^{(m)}(0)$ with~$m\ge n$ must also be zero.
-While it certainly may seem strange that a source which suppresses strongly its two-photons coincidences does not compulsorily also suppress higher-order ones, this is nevertheless a possibility (as long as $g^{(2)}(0)$ is not \emph{exactly} zero).
-This illustrates how subtle can be photon correlations~\cite{zubizarretacasalengua17a,grunwald19a} and how difficult it is to define a good criterion for SPS~\cite{arXiv_lopezcarreno16c}.
+While it certainly may seem strange that a source which suppresses strongly its two-photon coincidences does not compulsorily also suppress higher-order ones, this is nevertheless a possibility (as long as $g^{(2)}(0)$ is not \emph{exactly} zero).
+This illustrates how subtle photon correlations can be~\cite{zubizarretacasalengua17a,grunwald19a} and how difficult it is to define a good criterion for SPS~\cite{arXiv_lopezcarreno16c}.
 In this text, we consider hypothetical signals that will allow us to precise such notions.